Unwinnable Training Simulation

 - The virtual reality wargaming scenes in Avalon.

-- The beginning of The Avengers (1998), where Steed is attacked by a number of opponents while walking along a street.
-Afterward it's revealed that he was just being tested on his fighting skills by the Ministry.
+- Subverted at the beginning of The Avengers (1998), where Steed is attacked by a number of opponents while walking along a street.
+He wins all of the combats, after which it's revealed that he was just being tested on his fighting skills by the Ministry.

 - Used at the very beginning of Mind Hunters.